andresilmor/andresilmor/README.md

 - 👻 My biggest weakness/fear is Math (and centipedes)

-- ⚡ Fun fact: I'm a Horror movies fan
+- ⚡ Fun fact: I'm a Horror movies addict